jana-turner/jana-turner.github.io/CV.md

 * **GIS**: ArcGIS Pro, ArcGIS Online, Google Maps
 * **Operating Systems**: Microsoft Windows, macOS
 * **Software Systems / Cloud Platforms**: Jupyter Notebook, JupyterLab, Google Drive, Microsoft Office, GitHub

+## Projects
+Undergraduate Researcher Summer 2022
+University of North Carolina at Greensboro
+PI: Dr. Thomas Weighill
+- Description: During this REU, I worked on a project in topological data analysis.
+During this project, we developed a novel way to detect spatial dependence using persistent homology in comparison with the existing Moran’s I test.
+We looked at both theoretical and real data for our research.
+I focused on the application into existing data.
+I was given North Carolina election data by my supervisor, and I ran tests to see if there was any spatial correlation between Democratic and Republican voting within NC counties.
+After we found results for NC data, we moved on to national COVID data, looking for hotspots in COVID cases and deaths.
+It was found that our method did find spatial dependence that Moran’s I did not.
+Our results were accepted for publication in January 2023.
+We used Python and Jupyter Notebook to handle the data and write our code.
+We then shared the code with each other using GitHub.